tweag/nickel/notes/overriding.md

 **THIS IS WORK IN PROGRESS FROM HERE**

-As explained in the [custom merge function section](custom-merge-function), supporting merge functions requires to re-interpret a merge expression a posteriori.
+As explained in the [custom merge function section](#custom-merge-functions-2), supporting merge functions requires to potentially re-interpret a merge expression a posteriori.
 Thus, in one way or another, we must keep track of the original AST of a merge expression if we want to implement this in all generality.
 Let us define the merge AST of an expression.
 A merge AST is a binary tree with nodes `Merge(ast1, meta1, ast2, meta2)`, that are labelled by meta-values `meta1` and `meta2`, and leafs `Exp(e)`, labeled with an expression `e`.
-In this context, a meta-value is a record which field names corresponds to meta attributes `custom,priority,default,Contract,etc.` and values are the corresponding value of the attribute.
-Field are not necessarily all defined, excepted `priority`, which must always be defined.
+In this context, a meta-value is a (meta-)record which field names corresponds to meta attributes `custom,priority,default,contract` etc. Field are not necessarily all defined, excepted `priority`, which must always be defined.
 In Rust syntax:

 ```rust
 struct MetaData {